+Atheist claim

-Atheist claim (Atheist here is simply a non-theist, someone who does not have a belief in deities.)
+Assume an atheist here is simply a non-theist, someone who does not have a belief in deities.

 Premise: Miracles occur only if it can be conclusively demonstrated that the event was not caused by any presently known or unknown natural law.